evandrocoan/PackagesManager/readme.md

 ## License

-Package Control is licensed under the MIT license.
+PackagesManager is licensed under the MIT license.

 All of the source code (except for `package_control/semver.py`), is under the
 license: